Who I am and why I'm here:

 I am human.
 I am cisgender.
 I am a wife and a mother to two amazing autistic children whom are my greatest joy and biggest challenge.
 I am autistic and I have major depression.
 I was suicidal with a plan at the age of 10 and throughout my life at different times- and I'm still here.

-I am a nurse - I am a Nurse in the Emergency Department (ED/ER) and a hospice nurse.
+I am a Nurse -I am an on-call hospice nurse and was an ED nightshift nurse for several years.
 I was an ER tech, a flight medic, a paramedic and an Emergency Medical Technician.
 I have been challenged by and grown in every aspect of my life and career that you can imagine.
 I worked in a busy ED through Sars-CoV-2 pandemic and experienced far too much.
 I have held weeping spouses, witnessed the miracle of birth and the tragedy of dying children.
 I have been the only person at someone's side while they took their last breath because they were utterly alone.
 I have spent hours lying awake in bed wondering if I did enough, did the right thing, said the right words.
 I've berated myself for being unaware of a situation because I didn't see all the "obvious" signs.
 I've questioned my choice of career countless times.

 I am a teacher - I teach nursing students, new grad nurses, new hires and travelers at my workplace, I teach patients and families and caregivers of my patients.
 I teach my children and my friends' children.
 I teach my friends and my family.